1970: The Complete Fun House Sessions: About the box set

-1970: The Complete Fun House Sessions was compiled from all thirteen reels of multi-track reel-to-reel tape that held every note and snippet of studio dialogue.
+1970: The Complete Fun House Sessions was compiled from thirteen reels of multi-track reel-to-reel tape.
 Twelve reels of tape had been used during the sessions; the thirteenth reel was the one that held the takes that would be used for the album.
-In 1999, Rhino house engineers Bill Inglot and Dan Hersch mixed down every tape from end to end, placing the master takes that had been used for the master reel of the album back in their rightful position for the boxed set.
+In 1999, Rhino house engineers Bill Inglot and Dan Hersch mixed down every tape from end to end, placing the master takes that had been used for the master reel of the album back onto their original positions for the boxed set.

-Six of the seven CDs in the box set hold every note, word, and sound from the sessions.
+Six of the seven CDs in the box set contain every recording from the sessions.
 This includes not only multiple versions of all songs but also false starts, tune-ups and jokes or conversations between the musicians and producer.
-The seventh CD replicates the original "Down on the Street/1970" mono 45 rpm single, featuring edited versions of the aforementioned tracks.
-The single version of "Down On The Street" features overdubbed organ, most likely played by producer Don Gallucci, who had played the same instrument when he was a member of The Kingsmen on their notorious garage rock classic "Louie Louie".
+The seventh CD replicates the original "Down on the Street / 1970" mono 45 rpm single, featuring edited versions of the aforementioned tracks.
+The single version of "Down On The Street" features overdubbed organ, most likely played by producer Don Gallucci, who had played the same instrument when he was a member of The Kingsmen on their notorious garage rock classic "Louie Louie" (which the band would cover on the Metallic K.O. live album.)

-For the obligatory liner notes, Stooges expert Ben Edmonds interviewed all of the surviving Stooges as well as several others who either were involved with or who admire the original album, including Henry Rollins.
-Instead of a book, this boxed set features Edmonds' extensive liner notes printed a section at a time in each of the first six discs' jewel case inserts.
+For the liner notes, Stooges expert Ben Edmonds interviewed all of the surviving Stooges as well as several others who either were involved with or who admire the original album, including Henry Rollins.
+Instead of a book, this boxed set features Edmonds' extensive liner notes printed a section at a time across each of the first six discs' jewel case inserts.